masneyb/shotwell-site-generator/README.md

 used as the input images.

 The generated site is fully self contained and does not require Internet access or any third-party resources for the long-term preservation of the library.
-The use of Javascript on the generated site is minimized as well for the long-term preservation.
+With the exception of the search and screensaver pages, the use of Javascript on the generated site is minimized as well for the long-term preservation.

 It also generates a screensaver so that you can setup a browser in kiosk mode on a small single board computer like a Raspberry Pi and use it as a photo frame.
 My photo frame setup is described